Annoyed by algae and want to get rid of it for good?

 Arguably the toughest algae to remove – I feel for you if you’ve got it.

-If you rub or crush Blanket Weed, it will emit a nasty pungent smell.
+On top of all that, if you rub or crush Blanket Weed, it will emit a nasty pungent smell.

-Common Causes of Blank Weed
+Common Causes of Blanket Weed

 How to Get Rid of Blanket Weed

-Then you should get some long tweezers and pick out as much as you can.
 You can then use Excel with a syringe to spot treat problem areas.

 Blanket Weed Algae Eaters

-3. Blue-Green Algae (BGA)
+3. Blue-Green Algae (Cyanobacteria)

 It’s common to find it on your substrate and along the front of your aquarium glass where it receives the most light.